Jay Leno suffers burns in gasoline fire, says he's 'OK' - NewsBreak

 Jay Leno suffers burns in gasoline fire, says he's 'OK'

-“I got some serious burns from a gasoline fire,” Leno said in a statement to The Associated Press.
+“I got some serious burns from a gasoline fire,” Leno said in a statement to Variety .
 "I am ok.
 Just need a week or two to get back on my feet.”

 Leno, 72, had been set to appear at a financial conference in Las Vegas on Sunday but canceled because of a “serious medical emergency,” People magazine reported earlier Monday, citing an email sent to those attending the conference.